 - Previous ITTO Fellowship awardees are not eligible to apply for another ITTO Fellowship within two years of receiving the first award and submitting to the Secretariat a final report on the activity for which the award was made.

-AppraisalApplications are appraised by a Fellowship Selection Panel twice a year.
+AppraisalApplications are appraised by a Fellowship Selection Panel.
 The Panel comprises six individuals, three from producer member countries and three from consumer member countries, and is chaired by the Vice Chairman of the ITTC.

 - Promote good governance and enabling policy frameworks for strengthening SFM and related trade, and enhancing SFM financing and investment;